direct2sunny/Assignment-3/README.md

 The provided C# code defines a Motorcycle class as a subclass of Vehicle, adding motorcycle-specific properties: EngineCapacity, FuelType, and HasFairing.
 The constructor initializes these properties alongside inherited ones.
 The DisplayDetails method extends the base functionality to include motorcycle-specific details like engine capacity, fuel type, and fairing presence, showcasing polymorphism by overriding the base class's method.

-**Rental Agency**

-The RentalAgency class manages a vehicle rental agency's fleet and revenue.
-It allows adding and removing vehicles from the fleet, renting vehicles (which updates the total revenue), and displaying the fleet's details.
-Vehicles are managed through a list, and actions on these vehicles include checking for availability, updating revenue upon rental, and providing a summary of all vehicles in the fleet.
+**Main Method Workflow:**

+Instantiates a RentalAgency object.
+Creates one of each vehicle type (Car, Truck, Motorcycle) with specific attributes.
+Adds these vehicles to the rental agency's fleet using the AddVehicle method.
+Calls the DisplayFleet method to list all vehicles currently available for rent.
+Rents out the Car object to a customer, which involves removing it from the available fleet and adding its rental price to the total revenue.
+Prints the total revenue generated from the vehicle rentals to the console.
+The main focus of this code snippet is to demonstrate basic object-oriented programming concepts such as class inheritance (assuming Car, Truck, and Motorcycle inherit from a common Vehicle class), encapsulation, and polymorphism.
+It shows how to manage a collection of objects (vehicles) through various operations like adding to a list, iterating over a list to display details, and modifying object properties (e.g., marking a vehicle as rented and updating revenue).